guildai/guild.ai/pages/docs/start.md

 ## Summary

 Contratulations, you've run your first training operation in Guild!
-It was a mock training function (with no machine learning whatsoever <i class="fal fa-smile"></i>) but served to highlight important features in Guild:
+It was a mock training function (with no machine learning whatsoever!) but served to highlight important features in Guild:

 - Run scripts without modification, automatically detecting hyperparameters and default values